FEniCS/governance/governance.md

 - Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.

+Steering Council decisions are taken by simple majority, with the exception of changes to the Governance Documents which follow the procedure in the section 'Changing the Governance Documents'.

 ### Steering Council membership